CinematicCow/purefitness/README.md

 ### Tech Used

-This site uses React for frontend and Strapi for CMS
+This site uses React for frontend and TBD for backend
-# Purefitness